-Meryl Streep takes the stage as the title role in what appears to be yet another Oscar nomination for the versatile actress.
+Meryl Streep takes the stage as the title role in yet another Oscar nomination for the versatile actress.
 She is so joyfully giddy, so blissfully confident with her voice, so theatrical, and so comedic, that she appears made for the stage.
 What’s even better about her role is the way she acutely matches the dying animal sounds which originally came out of the original Jenkins’ mouth.
 Her singing is everywhere: up, down, left, right, sideways, upside-down, all directions that will easily generate the hardest laughs of the summer.
 She’s truly the best bad singer you’ll ever hear.

 None of the comedy in Florence Foster Jenkins goes too far, it’s all in the little subtle things such as a fast pianist or ways to store potato salad for an enormous number of guests.
 Then it all erupts as a vocal coach struggles in his lessons to help Florence sound her most angelic.
 Soon everyone reacts to her voice the same way the audience does: with laughs ranging from slight chuckling in the elevator to losing breath at a concert.
 The jokes are all in the humanity of the circumstances, which is precisely where comedy should naturally come from.

-I love the drama within this humorous historical concept, but I have one complaint about it all: by the third act, we’re supposed to feel bad for her that she’s mocked for her singing voice, even though the first and second acts were filled with us specifically being manipulated to laugh at the same thing.
+Then by the third act, we’re supposed to feel bad for her that she’s mocked for her singing voice, even though the first and second acts were filled with us specifically being manipulated to laugh at the same thing.
 Then in the end, we learn of her legacy because of her awful singing that brought laughter to generations.
 I wish that Oscar-nominated director Stephen Frears (The Grifters, The Queen) would make up his mind on how we’re supposed to feel.

 Florence Foster Jenkins.
 Paramount Pictures.
 Web. <http://www.florencefosterjenkinsmovie.com/>.